RSS

 You could use older hashs (like from last week), though.
 But most bots are programmed to just post right away.
 They would have to save possible valid “scenarios” for later usage.

 The second part is always the hardest.
 Me – for example – I really hate those image captchas which you can barely read.
-I often times have to repeat or reload it twice in order to succeed.
+I oftentimes have to repeat or reload it twice in order to succeed.
 Annoying comes not even close.

 Why do we need captchas